-All other keynotes will available to all participants in the 2020 Summer Literacy Institutes throughout the months of July and August.
-Keynote discussions and talks will be made available online through UNH’s CANVAS learning platform.
+All keynotes will available to all participants in the 2021 Summer Literacy Institutes throughout the month of July.
+Online Keynote discussions and talks will be made available online through UNH’s CANVAS learning platform.